 With approximately one-fifth of Temple University's greenhouse gas emissions attributed to transportation (i.e. commuters and university sponsored transportation), the way we move about has a great impact on the environment.
 According to the 2013 Temple Transportation Survey, an estimated 32% of all students, faculty and staff commuters drive alone.
-The Transportation Recommendations Report, developed by Temple’s Transportation Committee in August 2009 to provide recommendations to reduce transportation-related GHG emissions (commuting, air travel and campus vehicle fleets).
-The recommendations became part of Temple's Climate Action Plan with principle measures including reducing motorized travel, increasing efficiency of motorized travel, and reducing carbon intensity of fuels for motorized travel.
+The Transportation Recommendations Report, developed by Temple’s Transportation Committee in August 2009, provides recommendations to reduce transportation-related GHG emissions (commuting, air travel and campus vehicle fleets) with principle measures including reducing motorized travel, increasing efficiency of motorized travel, and reducing carbon intensity of fuels for motorized travel.

 Bike Temple is a university-wide program to promote bicycle use by Temple students, faculty, and staff.
 The overall goal of the program is to enable more people to travel on a bike and to do so safely and to build a great bike culture at Temple that supports the University’s commitment to sustainability and reputation for innovative, green programs.
 Bike Temple hosts a number of educational programs and events throughout the year.
-Learn more by visiting www.bike-temple.org.
+Learn more by visiting bike.temple.edu.

 Breakaway Bikes offers discounted bicycles, equipment, and repair/maintenance services available on Main Campus at their facility located on 13th Street between Berks Mall and Norris Street.
 To see discounted bikes and equipment offered, visit their shop or go to www.breakawaybikes.com.